We ♥ HIV/STD Testing

-Getting tested for STDs and, if you’re HIV negative, HIV, is an important part of sexual health.
+Getting tested for STIs and, if you’re HIV negative, HIV, is an important part of sexual health.
 If you’re sexually active, getting tested every three months is a great way to make sure that you don’t give anything to your partner…other than a smile.
-The information below has important information on what kinds of tests to get, when, and how to find them.
-You can find free and low-cost testing for both STDs and HIV at gettested.cdc.gov.
+Here’s some important information on what kinds of tests to get, when, and how to find them.
+You can find free and low-cost testing for both STIs and HIV at GetTested.CDC.gov.

 Talking to a Provider